 Continued investment in Colorado’s academic, military, and space infrastructure is vital to making our state a center of excellence for space.
 The Colorado Space Coalition (CSC) understands the importance of public and private-sector partnerships, and works closely with Colorado’s Congressional Delegation and state leaders to ensure that public policy decisions support this critical industry.
 Specifically, the CSC advocates for the following legislative strategies:

-- Support for NASA funding ― Maintain support for full-funding of the Orion Multi-Purpose Crew Vehicle program and NASA's funding for commercial spaceflight capabilities, space exploration technologies, and earth science programs.
+- Support for NASA funding ― Maintain support for full-funding of the Artemis program and NASA's funding for commercial spaceflight capabilities, space exploration technologies, and earth science programs.
 Higher education participation in NASA programs is critical to developing the future workforce for the aerospace industry and providing hands-on opportunities for university research and cost-effective scientific research.

 - Reduction in unnecessary licensing and export restrictions ― Support and encourage the continuance of administrative changes to the International Traffic in Arms Regulations (ITAR) controls to increase U.S. security and competitiveness.
 Removing non-critical areas in order to focus security protections without creating barriers to commerce and development.

 - Support Colorado’s military and civilian space resources ― Continue funding of military facilities and federal laboratories that provide the strategic base for Colorado’s space industry.
 Monitor and champion funding to assure sustainable, long-term presence of vital space-related military, federal, and civilian assets in Colorado.

 - Support continued growth of Small Satellite economy ― Continue support and funding for the research, development, and fielding of small satellite technology across a wide range of Federal Government agencies (DOD, NASA, and NOAA) and through Small Business Innovation Research and Small Business Technology Transfer grant funding.